stratomercata/stratomercata-website/source/_videos/institutions-want-tokens-how-is-ethereum-keeping-up.md

 Yes.

 [[15:54]](https://www.youtube.com/watch?v=CNavXFv3ats&t=954s) **Redwan:**
 Exactly.
 And so that big conference is the, it's a big make of payment, I would say every year.
-So you have all the big financial institution, also like, you know, global financial institution, like, you know, like clearing house, settlements, like your work here, the DTCC, et cetera, but also like all the banks.
+So you have all the big financial institution, also like, you know, global financial institution, like, you know, like clearing house, settlements, like your work here, the [DTCC](https://www.dtcc.com/), et cetera, but also like all the banks.

 And they gather here and there is a lot of conversation.
-What is very interesting is actually Salvos and SWIFT is a very like kind of standard organization.
+What is very interesting is actually [Sibos](https://www.sibos.com/) and [SWIFT](https://www.swift.com/) is a very like kind of standard organization.
 Because what they do is like how we make sure like we send messaging across all of us that everyone is sure is going to understand.

 And so they used to have a different like kind of messaging format.
 And recently now they're migrating to something new, which is how ISO 222.

-Editor: ISO 20022
+*(Bob: Misspoken here.
+The standard is [ISO 20022](https://www.iso20022.org/))*

 [[16:37]](https://www.youtube.com/watch?v=CNavXFv3ats&t=997s) **Bob:**
 Okay.